-In 1845 Douglass authored Narrative of the Life of Frederick Douglass, an American Slave, an autobiography.
-The book was a critical success and became an instant best-seller.
-The book was translated into three languages and Douglas was invited to tour Ireland and Great Britain.
+In 1845, Douglass authored Narrative of the Life of Frederick Douglass, an American Slave, an autobiography.
+The book was a critical success and became an instant best seller.
+The book was translated into three languages, and Douglass was invited to tour Ireland and Great Britain.
 Douglass spent two years in Europe lecturing on the horrors of slavery.
-Douglass became a popular figure in Great Britain, where his lectures were “standing-room only.”
-The people of Great Britain, roused by Douglass’ speeches, raised money on his behalf to pay his “owner,” Hugh Auld for his official freedom.
+Douglass became a popular figure in Great Britain, where his lectures were “standing room only.”
+The people of Great Britain, roused by Douglass’s speeches, raised money on his behalf to pay his “owner,” Hugh Auld, for his official freedom.
 Auld was paid 700 pounds by the people of Great Britain and Douglass was officially a free man in America.

-When he returned to America, Douglas published the North Star and four other abolitionist newspapers under the motto “Right is of no Sex — Truth is of no Color — God is the Father of us all, and we are all brethren.”
-He advocated equal education for Black children, who received virtually no funding for education.
+When he returned to America, Douglass published The North Star and four other abolitionist newspapers under the motto “Right is of no Sex — Truth is of no Color — God is the Father of us all, and we are all brethren.”
+He advocated equal education for black children, who received virtually no funding for education.
 As his reputation grew, Douglass became an advisor to Abraham Lincoln and Andrew Johnson.
 Douglass led a growing movement that caused a split in the Abolitionist movement.
-Douglass and others believed the U.S. Constitution was an anti-slavery document, while William Lloyd Garrison believed it was a pro-slavery document.
+Douglass and others believed the US Constitution was an anti-slavery document, while William Lloyd Garrison believed it was a pro-slavery document.
 In addition, Garrison believed that The North Star was competing for readers with his own newspaper, the National Anti-Slavery Standard.

-After the war, Douglas was made president of the Freedman’s Bureau Savings Bank and several other diplomatic positions.
+After the war, Douglass was made president of the Freedmen’s Bureau Savings Bank and several other diplomatic positions.
 During reconstruction, Douglass frequently gave speaking tours, particularly at colleges and universities in New England.
-In 1877, he purchased his final home, which he named Cedar Hill, in the Anacostia section of Washington D.C.
+In 1877, he purchased his final home, which he named Cedar Hill, in the Anacostia section of Washington, DC.
 Today, the estate is known as the Frederick Douglass National Historic Site.
-Frederick’s wife Anne Murray died in 1881, but he remarried Helen Pitts, a white abolitionist in 1884.
-Despite the controversy that their marriage created (she was White and twenty years younger than he,) the pair toured Europe in 1886 and 1887.
+Frederick’s wife, Anne Murray, died in 1881, but he remarried Helen Pitts, a white abolitionist, in 1884.
+Despite the controversy that their marriage created (she was white and twenty years younger than he), the pair toured Europe in 1886 and 1887.
 In 1895, Douglass died of a heart attack at his home in Washington.